UoA-eResearch/tangibles/README.md

 Open the application in your brower [http://localhost:3000](http://localhost:3000).

 ## Architecture
+### Main view, Angular module and CSS
 The files that glue everything together are contained in the `tangibles/client` directory. `main.html` contains the root ui-router view, `main-view`, this is replaced by content when the user navigates to different pages of the app. `main.js` contains the tangibles app module, where the apps dependencies and configuration is defined.
-This includes the apps colour scheme, icons and the definition of the 'routes' for ui-router.
+This includes the apps colour scheme, icons and the definition of the 'routes' for ui-router. `main.css` contains the css styles.

-`tangibles/client` contains the main scss, javascript and html files.
-The routes are in main.js.
-`imports/api/collections` contains the diagrams and libraries collections.
+### Collections and methods
+The collections and Meteor methods are stored in `imports/api/collections`.
+There are two collections used in this application: `diagrams`, which stores diagrams (e.g. the I killed a boar library); and `libraries`, which stores the libraries (e.g. the Oroo library).
+The diagrams collection and methods are defined in diagrams.js and the libraries collection and methods are defined in libraries.js.
+Operations on the collections are performed through the Meteor methods defined in each respecitive file for secuirty reasons (since this is a multi user app).

+### Drawing and recognition
+Drawing, recognition and untility code is stored in `imports/api/tangibles`.
+The tangibles are drawn and touch points recognised with the [Konva.js](http://konvajs.github.io/) library.
+See `controller.js` for the drawing controller and `visual.js` for the individual tangible drawing code.
+The recogniser is a class defined in `recogniser.js`: to create a new recogniser just subclass the `Recogniser` class and override the `predict` method.

 `imports/api/tangibles` contains the recogniser and the tangible visualisation code.
 `imports/api/components` contains all of the user interface components.
 Each component has a controller (the javascript file) and a template (the html file).